HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Separate The Point From The Flat

-Start by separating the point from the flat.
-After the brisket has cooked, the demarcation between these two sections becomes fairly clear.
-Using a sharp knife, cut through the thick vein of fat to separate the two pieces.
-Some people find that scraping the excess fat from the flat section first helps to reveal the vein of fat between the two sections more clearly.
+Using a sharp knife, cut through that thick vein of fat to separate the two pieces.
+Some people find that scraping the excess fat from the flat section first helps to reveal the vein of fat between the two sections more clearly; I don’t recommend that you do this.
+You’ve worked too hard to develop a crust on the brisket, and that fat you’re scraping off is flavor.

-Picture 2 shows how the two pieces look after being separated.
+The photo above shows how the two pieces look after being separated.
 The flat is on the left and the point on the right.
 This particular brisket has an enormous point, almost as big as the flat, which is quite unusual.
 The point on your brisket will most likely be smaller.

 Slice The Flat

-Sliced and chopped brisket Slice Or Chop The Point
+Slice Or Chop The Point

 To shred the point, hold a serrated knife across the grain and push the knife away from you at an angle down through the meat.
-You're not trying to cut a clean slice--you want to tear shreds from the soft meat.
+You’re not trying to cut a clean slice—you want to tear shreds from the soft meat.
 Weed out any bits of excess fat and connective tissue that did not break down during cooking.
-Add to the shredded meat any cutting board leftovers from slicing the flat section, then chop through the meat a few times with a chef's knife to cut up any large pieces.
+Add to the shredded meat any cutting board leftovers from slicing the flat section, then chop through the meat a few times with a chef’s knife to cut up any large pieces.

 Burnt Ends